 Springs of water — bless the Lord; praise and exult him above all forever.
 Amen

-Jesus and his cross and resurrection are the centerpieces of this faith.
+Jesus and his Cross and Resurrection are the centerpieces of this faith.
 So vividly witnessed this past week at one of the world’s most cherished sites, Notre Dame Cathedral in Paris.

 In their songs, prayers, and tears over the destructive fire, they represented our best aspirations of faith, hope, and rebirth.

-First, the Cathedral, Notre Dame de Paris has no street address as such.
+First, the Cathedral, Notre Dame de Paris, has no street address as such.
 Why?
 The distances to/and from Paris are measured from a point in the plaza in front of the church.
 In effect, Notre Dame itself remains the center of French life, religious devotion, and culture.

-Among the many images that I glanced about the fire was a simple cartoon in one of the French newspaper.
+Among the many images that I glanced about the fire was a simple cartoon in one of the French newspapers.
 Here a tearful Quasimodo, the hunchback himself, embraces the very church building that is his home.

 The writer Victor Hugo completed his novel, entitled “Notre Dame de Paris” in 1830.
-“The Hunchback of Notre Dame” is the English title and references the film versions of this classic with an array of actors like Lon Chaney, and Charles Laughton, and more recently an animated Disney film.
+“The Hunchback of Notre Dame” is the English title and references the film versions of this classic with an array of actors like Lon Chaney and Charles Laughton, and, more recently, an animated Disney film.

-It’s the story of a deformed man who rang the bells at the cathedral, only to cause his deafness and is a saga about love, romance, and loyalty.
+It’s the story of a deformed man who rang the bells at the Cathedral, only to cause his deafness and is a saga about love, romance, and loyalty.
 It’s also a setting for a vast cathedral space, with rooftops and gargoyles.

-Literary research shows Hugo himself had befriended a cathedral worker, a stone-cutter by trade and a hunchback, who may have given Victor Hugo the idea for his central character.
+Literary research shows Hugo himself had befriended a cathedral worker, a stone-cutter by trade, and a hunchback, who may have given Victor Hugo the idea for his central character.

-The novel opens with the archdeacon of the Notre Dame cathedral rescuing a young boy from an orphanage and bringing him to live and work in the confines of the cathedral.
+The novel opens with the archdeacon of the Notre Dame cathedral rescuing a young boy from an orphanage and bringing him to live and work in the confines of the Cathedral.
 The archdeacon named him “Quasimodo,” among the most familiar names in world literature.

 In the novel, the event of the boy’s rescue occurs on the Sunday after Easter.
-His name is Quasimodo since the opening antiphon for Mass begins (in Latin) with the words “Quasi Modo.”
+His name is Quasimodo, since the opening antiphon for Mass begins (in Latin) with the words “Quasi Modo.”
 The antiphon reads: “Like newborn infants, you must long for the pure spiritual milk, that in him you may grow to salvation.
 Alleluia.”
 (1Pt 2:2)

-In Latin, there is a comparison by using “quasi modo” which is in English is translated: “just like.”
-A short cut name for this Sunday was once “Quasi Modo Sunday;” having nothing to do with the novel and everything to do with the opening verse of the Mass.
+In Latin, there is a comparison by using “quasi modo,” which is in English is translated: “just like.”
+A short cut name for this Sunday was once “Quasi Modo Sunday,” having nothing to do with the novel and everything to do with the opening verse of the Mass.